Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Charm

-This prayer allows the supplicant to turn his enemies into allies, with its strength and duration again being dependent on the worshipper's faith.
+This prayer allows the supplicant to turn his enemies into allies, with its strength and duration again being dependent on the worshiper's faith.

 #### Find Wealth